luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ---

-## Phase 7: Photo Uploads for Animals and Groups
+## Phase: Photo Uploads for Animals and Groups

 **Goal:** Allow coordinators and fosters to upload photos for animals and groups, with proper permission controls.

 ---

-### Milestone 7.1: Photo Uploads for Animals and Groups
+### Photo Uploads for Animals and Groups

 **Goal:** Allow coordinators and fosters to upload photos for animals and groups, with proper permission controls.